pbeltram/virtualdisk/readme.txt

 2. Building

-Code is based and developed with Microsoft KMDF version 1.0.
+Code is based and developed with Microsoft KMDF version 1.0 so you will need to download and install it.
-All tools needed to develop and build this driver, including KMDF, are available as free downloads from the internet.
-<todo: building scripts>.
+The current KMDF version is 1.5.
+I did not try with it (something todo), so all steps in this doc are related to KMDF 1.0.

+You will have to install Windows 2003 SP1 DDK and KMDF.
+Check on this page where and how to find them http://www.microsoft.com/whdc/resources/downloads.mspx.

+Run do_vdbuild.cmd to build vdbus.sys driver and vdenum.exe console application.

 3. Installing

-<todo: all>.
+Copy vdbus.sys, vdbus.inf, vdenum.exe and WdfCoInstaller01000.dll (from \WINDDK\WDF\KMDF10\redist\wdf\x86)
+to some directory (e.g. C:\vdbus).

+Then run:
+- to install: devcon.exe install c:\vdbus\vdbus.inf root\vdbus
+- to update (if rebuild):  devcon.exe update c:\vdbus\vdbus.inf root\vdbus
+- to remove:  devcon.exe remove root\vdbus

+devcon.exe is standard DDK utility located in \WINDDK\3790.1830\tools\devcon\i386.

 4. Debugging

 WinDbg kernel debugging is something you will need for debugging.
-WinDbg is downloadable from <todo: put link here>.
+WinDbg is downloadable from http://www.microsoft.com/whdc/resources/downloads.mspx.

-I also suggest subscription to OSR mailing lists. <todo: links>.
+I also suggest subscription to OSR mailing lists.
+Go to http://www.osronline.com/ and follow ListServer links.

 p.s.